wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 Getting started
 ===============

-To get started with Wazuh Cloud you need to set up an environment.
-This is an automated process in which installing the Wazuh components, defining scalability, and updating the solution do not require any manual configuration.
+To get started with Wazuh Cloud you need to create a Wazuh Cloud account and set up the environment that contains all the Wazuh components ready for you to use.
+Creating an environment is a streamlined process in which installing the Wazuh components, defining scalability, and updating the solution is all handled by Wazuh.

-Wazuh provides a free trial for you to create a cloud environment and access the Wazuh solution and its capabilities.
+To start using Wazuh Cloud, you need to access the Wazuh WUI and simply deploy the Wazuh agent to your endpoints.

-To learn how to create and manage a Wazuh Cloud account, see the sections below.
+Wazuh provides a free trial that allows you to create a cloud environment and access the Wazuh solution and its capabilities.

 .. _cloud_getting_started_sign_up: